 Curse on this Country, a book based on original documents in fifteen archives and five different languages, sheds light on the underground culture of insubordination that became increasingly dominant in the Japanese armed forces, until it made the Pacific War possible.
 It argues that assassinations and other acts of brazen defiance were the moving force in modern Japanese history – not blind obedience as is usually believed.

-A veteran of Israeli intelligence, Danny Orbach is a senior lecturer for history and Asian studies at the Hebrew University of Jerusalem.
+A veteran of Israeli intelligence, Danny Orbach is an associate professor for history and Asian studies at the Hebrew University of Jerusalem.
 He studied for more than ten years in Tel Aviv, Tokyo and Harvard Universities.
 As a historian, commentator and political blogger, he has published extensively on German, Japanese, Chinese, Israeli and Middle Eastern history, with a special focus on military resistance, disobedience, rebellions and political assassinations.
 He is also studying the history of espionage, intelligence and military adventurers.

 More about Danny Orbach